 The presence of clostridia is significant when

 However, if PMNs are abundant and the smear shows many chains of cocci, an anaerobic streptococcal or staphylococcal infection should be suspected.
-Abundant gram-negative bacilli may indicate infection with one of the Enterobacteriaceae or a Bacteroides sp (see Anaerobic Bacteria: Mixed Anaerobic Infections).
-Detection of clostridial toxins in the wound or blood is useful only in the rare case of wound botulism (see Anaerobic Bacteria: Botulism).
+Abundant gram-negative bacilli may indicate infection with one of the Enterobacteriaceae or a Bacteroides sp (see Mixed Anaerobic Infections).
+Detection of clostridial toxins in the wound or blood is useful only in the rare case of wound botulism (see Wound botulism).

 Hyperbaric O2 therapy may be helpful in extensive myonecrosis, particularly in the extremities, as a supplement to antibiotics and surgery.
 Hyperbaric O2 therapy may salvage tissue and lessen mortality and morbidity if it is started early, but it should not delay surgical debridement.